balad06/Flutter-Firebase-login-and-Sign-Up/README.md

 # Flutter-login-and-Sign-Up
-An Flutter design and Implementation for Email and google sign in
+Design and Implementation for Email and google sign in sign up using Flutter and Firebase